 The top of the footings must be level, with no exceptions.

 The preference for the bottom of the footing is that it is level.
-Exception: If building on a sloped grade, you can step the footing by as much as 1 unit vertical per 10 units horizontal (or a 10-percent slope).
+Exception: If building on a sloped grade, you can step the footing by as much as one unit vertical per 10 units horizontal (or a 10-percent slope).

 Spread footings help distribute the load carried by the footings over a wider area.
 The spread part is a base that looks like an upside-down "T" and transfers the weight across its area.